karim @ infoclin.ca

 electronic drug utilization project.
 He was

 the Clinician-Project Director for the COMPETE series of research studies.
-The COMPETE research program studies the
+The COMPETE research program studied the

-impact of e-health technologies on the management of patients with diabetes and
+impact of e-health knowledge translation technologies (i.e., clinical decision support systems) on the management of patients with diabetes and

 Dr. Keshavjee was the physician subject

-matter expert to Canada Health Infoway for the pan-Canadian electronic
+matter expert to Canada Health Infoway for their pan-Canadian electronic

 prescribing project (CeRx) and the inter-operable electronic health record (iEHR)